top of page

 These are my favorite first arts and crafts item for your little one!
 They are easy to use for this age group and your baby will get so excited by making marks on a piece of paper.
 Arts and Crafts help foster fine motor skills, visual motor skills, creativity and problem solving.
 It is also a great sensory experience.

 Peek A Boo Learning Farm

 I use these in every single one of my classes.
 This toy will grow with your child for years!
 They will love opening and closing the boxes, finding the animals, learning what sound the animals make, etc. This toy encourages visual motor skills, hand strength, creativity, and curiosity, just to name a few.

 This toy is very engaging for kids because of its bright colors.
 It works on eye-hand coordination and cause and effect learning.
 You can place the rod on the flat side of the base or the wobbly side for an added challenge.
 It also comes in a mini version for traveling.

 Ride on Toy:

 Balance bikes are my favorite ride on toy because they encourage balance, coordination, and gross motor skills.
-This bike can grow with your child and becomes a tricycle and then a scooter.
-I love a toy that can last for years!
+This bike is a great starter bike for your child!

 Click here to return back to all the Holiday Guides!